Full-Term Pregnancy Explained

 It might feel as if you’ve been waiting forever to meet your baby, but your little one will be here before you know it.
 Make sure you’re aware of those telltale signs of labor and how to time your contractions so you’ll know when it’s time to call your healthcare provider.

-While you wait for the big day, don't forget to download the Pampers Rewards app to start earning rewards and discounts on all those baby products you'll need.
+While you wait for the big day, don’t forget to download the Pampers Rewards App to start earning rewards and discounts on all those diapers and wipes that you’ll need.